How do you get over on a bad choice you did years ago? Learn about the Negativity bias and self-control.

 Probably the answer is easy:

-You can’t turn the time back, all you can do is learn from your mistake, and move on with your life.
+You can’t turn back the time, all you can do is learn from your mistake, and move on with your life.
 Clearly nothing can reverse the outcome.
-So if it is still bothering you it’s mostly, because you are still fighting the negative outcome, and you have not accepted it.
+So if it is still bothering you it’s mostly, because you are still fighting the negative outcome, and can not accept it.

 We can learn a bit more regarding the question.